[HOW TO] DIY-TASTATUR - TEIL 7: KONFIGURATION UND PROGRAMMIERUNG - Blog - CherryMX

 DRIVER INSTALLATION

-In order to install the firmware on the keyboard controller, you will need to download the latest version of the "Zadig" software: https://zadig.akeo.ie/.
+In order to install the firmware on the keyboard controller, you will need to download the latest version of the "Zadig" software: zadig.akeo.ie.
 The bootloader mode of the keyboard has to be activated to install the driver with the help of Zadig.
 There are two ways to do this: either through pressing a key combination, or by pressing a button on the PCB.

 In the case of our PCB, the Space bar and the "B" key must be pressed simultaneously while connecting the USB cable to the keyboard.
 Make sure that the other end is already connected to the PC.
 If this variant does not work and there is no bootloader button opening at the bottom of the keyboard housing, you have to remove the PCB from the case and press a small button at the back to activate the bootloader mode.